-For 2011, the Management Development & Compensation Committee of the Board, which is comprised solely of independent non-employee directors, as described under "Corporate Governance" above (the "Committee"), retained the services of the independent compensation advisory firm Frederick W. Cook & Co., Inc. ("FW Cook") to assist with the review and evaluation of the Company's compensation policies and to suggest new or alternative compensation arrangements where appropriate.
+For 2012, the Management Development & Compensation Committee of the Board, which is comprised solely of independent non-employee directors, as described under "Corporate Governance" above (the "Committee"), retained the services of the independent compensation advisory firm Frederic W. Cook & Co., Inc. ("FW Cook") to assist with the review and evaluation of the Company's compensation policies and to suggest new or alternative compensation arrangements where appropriate.
 The use of an independent consultant provides additional assurance that our programs are reasonable and consistent with the Company's objectives.
-During 2011 FW Cook performed services only for the Committee under its direction and performed no other services for Entegris.
+The Committee selected FW Cook based on its national reputation as an expert in compensation practices, its industry knowledge, and its familiarity with the Company and its past compensation practices.
+FW Cook reports to and takes direction from the Committee; assignment of projects by management to FW Cook requires the prior approval of the Committee.
+During 2012 FW Cook performed services only for the Committee under its direction and performed no other services for Entegris.

-In addition, in establishing its compensation policies for a given year, the Committee will evaluate the results from the most recent shareholder advisory vote on compensation to consider the implications of such advisory vote for the Committee's compensation policies and determine whether any changes are appropriate.
-At the 2011 Annual Meeting of Stockholders 85% of the votes cast with respect to the advisory vote on executive compensation voted to approve the compensation paid in 2010 to the named executive officers listed in the "Summary Compensation Table" below.
-In light of this favorable advisory vote, the Committee determined that no significant change in its compensation policies was recommended.
+In addition, in establishing its compensation policies for a given year, the Committee will evaluate the results from the most recent shareholder advisory vote on compensation to consider any implications of such advisory vote for the Committee's compensation policies and determine whether any changes are appropriate.
+At the 2012 Annual Meeting of Stockholders in excess of 85% of the votes cast with respect to the advisory vote on executive compensation voted to approve the compensation paid in 2011 to the named executive officers.
+The Committee determined that no significant change in its compensation policies should be recommended to the Board.